***Important Information Regarding Jury Duty***

 Please report promptly at the designated service time.

 Please make necessary arrangements for work and/or daycare as these are not reasons for excusal.
-To be excused for medical reasons requires a statement from a physician.
-You must submit your physician's statement at least one (1) week prior to your service date.
+To be excused for medical reasons requires a letter from your physician.
+You must submit your physician's letter at least one (1) week prior to your service date.
 Email to

 Students are not exempt; however, may be deferred by filing a request that